SambhavS/Phase/README.md

 ## Prefix Notation

 Functions are called using prefix notation.
 This means that a function call is a function name followed by its arguments.
-For example, to add two numbers, one would write `add 10 20`.
+For example, to add two numbers, one would write `+ 10 20`.
 No parenthesis are needed if only one function is being called in the line.
 If multiple functions are being called, all nested function calls must have parenthesis.

-For example, `prn (add (add 1 2) 3)` would print the sum of 1, 2, and 3.
+For example, `prn (+ (+ 1 2) 3)` would print the sum of 1, 2, and 3.

 ## Data Types